 Traditional invoice factoring or receivables financing is a post-shipment invoice-accepted model.
 In this model:

-Our BOM Buyer is a completely different way of freeing up capital in the supply chain that turns inventory into financeable assets.
+Our ICF product is a completely different way of freeing up capital in the supply chain that turns inventory into financeable assets.
 A special purpose vehicle governed by a smart contract takes ‘title’ to the inventory, offers Buyers and Suppliers favorable payment terms, reduces the cost of financing for Suppliers and COGS for Buyers.

-Any user can go into the BOM Buyer and write these workflows.
+Any user can go into ICF and write these workflows.

-A party to a financial transaction can use the BOM Buyer to plan the terms of that transaction and submit a proposal to the counterparties.
+A party to a financial transaction can use ICF to plan the terms of that transaction and submit a proposal to the counterparties.